 Each year, the Missouri Writing Projects Network scores student entries in the Scholastic Writing Awards Contest, then hosts the winners and their parents and/or teachers at a reception in their honor here at Write to Learn.
 Everyone is welcome to stop by and applaud these exceptional young writers.

-The reception will be held from 4:45 to 5:45 pm on Friday, February 16 in Windgate Hall (5th floor).
+The reception will be held from 4:45 to 5:45 pm on Friday, March 1 in Windgate Hall (5th floor).

 Each year, we place a bucket of Magnetic Poetry words and a magnetic board near the registration desk and invite all Write to Learn attendees to play around with the words and create poems to enter in our annual Magnetic Poetry contest.
 Create your poem (it must be a minimum of five lines long), copy it down, and turn it in to the registration desk to enter (then either leave your poem up and gloat about how good you are, or destroy it if you’re afraid someone might be tempted to steal your masterpiece).
 The contest begins on Thursday and runs through Friday afternoon at 5 pm.
 Our esteemed judges will read the entries Friday night and announce the first, second, and third place winners on Saturday morning before the keynote begins.